ropitz/dataarc-demo/docs/index.rst

 .. image:: _static/dataARC_chart3.jpg
    :width: 400
    :class: align-left
-Thinking about how to map your data to the DataArc community's shared concept map can be challenging.
-Graduate students working with the project team have developed materials to guide PhD students considering contributing their data. |ws| designed to be used in a workshop, are relevant to anyone considering contributing project data to the DataArc Ecosystem and should be reviewed before creating combinators for your dataset.
+Thinking about how to map your data to the dataARC community's shared concept map can be challenging.
+Graduate students working with the project team have developed materials to guide PhD students considering contributing their data. |ws| designed to be used in a workshop, are relevant to anyone considering contributing project data to the dataARC Ecosystem and should be reviewed before creating combinators for your dataset.

 |
 |

 2. `Learn how <ecosystem_explorer.html>`__ to use the dataARC Ecosystem Explorer!
 ----------------------------------------------------------------------------------
-The |dee| is a virtual sandbox designed to help dataset contributors think through mapping their data to the DataArc community's knowledge map of the concept of "changing landscapes."
-It is also designed to help advanced users better understand how data and concepts are connected in the
+The |dee| is a virtual sandbox designed to help dataset contributors think through mapping their data to the dataARC community's knowledge map of the concept of "changing landscapes."
+It is also designed to help advanced users better understand how data and concepts are connected in the dataARC Ecosystem.
-DataArc Ecosystem.
 Use `this guide <ecosystem_explorer.html>`__ to walk you through learning the Ecosystem Explorer toolset that is provided as a Jupyter Notebook.

 |DNOA2| allows you to calculate graph metrics like betweenness centrality on the dataARC concept map.
 It is a useful tool for beginning high-level exploration of how different concepts are connected and currently runs off of the dataARC API.